Yikez978/metron_parsers/README.md

 These fields can be overwritten by ChainLinks.
 The ChainParser validates the intermediate JSON objects and checks whether the `original_string` field and `timestamp` field are available after a ChainLink is executed.

 The ChainParser points to a single ChainLink which is the root of the ChainLink DAG (Directed Acyclic Graph).
 A ChainLink points either to another ChainLink or is the final ChainLink.
+The resulting JSON object is the output of the ChainParser.

 ### ChainLink